genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    contains local genome co-ordinates, which are converted back to the global coordinates of the reference genome. (default: unchecked)

-The application is based on BWA_ aligner and it is used in `Whole Exome Sequencing Data Analysis`_ and `Whole Genome Sequencing Data Analysis`_ tutorials.
+The application is based on the BWA_ aligner and BEDtools_.
+The application is used in `Whole Exome Sequencing Data Analysis`_ and `Whole Genome Sequencing Data Analysis`_ tutorials.

 .. _BWA: http://bio-bwa.sourceforge.net/